ashleyfletcher76/42_transcendence/docs/API_User_Service.md

 ## Summary for Frontend:

-- User Registration: Use /users/register/ to create new users.
+* User Registration: Use /users/register/ to create new users over HTTPS.
-- Profile Management: Access user details using the /users/profile/ endpoint, which will return the user's current data.
+* Profile Management: Access user details using the /users/profile/ endpoint, which will return the user's current data.
 You can also update user information using the same route.
-- Authentication Requirement: All requests, except for registration, require JWT tokens in the headers.
-Ensure the tokens are sent correctly in all authenticated requests.
+* Authentication Requirement: All requests, except for registration, require JWT tokens in the headers.
+Ensure tokens are securely sent in all authenticated requests.

+- Security Note: Always use HTTPS for requests and securely store JWT tokens to prevent unauthorized access.